 You will then be presented with a detailed form asking questions about you and your company.
 Complete the questionnaire and click the Authorize access to this account button.

 Your Jimdo store is now connected to your new Stripe account.
 Any sales will be processed via an SSL secure connection and the money from the transaction will be immediately deposited into the bank account that you specified.

 Setting up PayPal

 Use the PayPal payment processor to accept all major credit and debit cards.
 To do so, you need a free Paypal Payments Standard business account (the paid PayPal Pro accounts will not work with Jimdo).

 Once you have a PayPal account, you will need to collect a few special pieces of information called API Credentials and add them to the Payment Options settings.

 Use the PayPal API tool to get the necessary information.
 All you will need to do is go to that link and enter your PayPal email address and password to get the codes.
 Copy and paste the API Username, API Password, and API Signature into the fields on the Settings > Store > Payment Options section.

 Once this is complete, your website will be able to accept all credit card payments.
 The customer will be taken to a PayPal screen to enter their credit card information at the correct time in the checkout process.
-This allows your website to use the PayPal SSL certificates and other security precautions instead of having to put those costly and confusing features directly into Jimdo.
+This allows your website to use the PayPal SSL certificates and other security precautions.

-In order to test that your online store is operating the way that you want it to, you can activate the Test Order option in the payment methods.
-This will allow you to switch to View Mode and place a test order.
+To test that your online store is operating the way that you want it to, activate the Test Order option.
+Then, you can switch to View Mode and place a test order.
 You will walk through the entire checkout procedure except for the PayPal payment screen.

 Remember to deactivate the Test Order option after you tweak your settings to your liking.